JiriHybl/IntuneDocs/intune/certificates-scep-configure.md

     > The user account must be assigned a valid Intune license.
 If the user account does not have a valid Intune license, then NDESConnectorUI.exe fails.

     If your organization uses a proxy server and the proxy is needed for the NDES server to access the Internet, select **Use proxy server**.
 Then enter the proxy server name, port, and account credentials to connect.

+    > [!IMPORTANT]
+    > The proxy server configured in the Certificate Connector UI is only used for the initial registration.
+To configure the proxy server for ongoing connector operation modify the machine.config file.
+Use the same configuration as described in the [Azure AD Connect documentation](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-install-prerequisites#connectivity).

     Select the **Advanced** tab, and then enter credentials for an account that has the **Issue and Manage Certificates** permission on your issuing Certificate Authority. **Apply** your changes.